dwgill/dwgill.github.io/README.md

     make clean && make html && make serve

 That should run a local server on port 8000.

+`make html` Should produce the "dev" codebase, `make publish` should produce the "production" codebase.
+The primary difference between the two is that the "dev" output just follows the configuration specified in `pelicanconf.py`, whereas the "production" build follows the `publishconf.py` configuration, which mimics the `pelicanconf.py` configuration and only specifies where it differs.

-Publishing to Github is similarly a matter of
+Anyhow, publishing to github is then a matter of

-    make clean && make publish
+    make clean && make github